Im-Rises/CMake-Cpp-Library-Example/README.md

 ## How to compile

 According to your OS, the build setup is different.
-Check the appropriate indication according in the README.md file of each directory.
+Check the appropriate indication according to the README.md file of each directory.

 You will need cmake to build the project.
 You can download it here: